sait-wbdv/winter-2021/_posts/2021-02-26-methods-review.md

 ## 2. Functions as methods
 ### Learning Objectives
-- Review object literals and how to initialize objects.
+- Review object literals and how to [initialize objects](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Object_initializer#creating_objects).
 - Demonstrate `this` in the context of objects.
 - Refactor Tuesday's Greeter function into an object.
   - Create an object method using an object literal and function expressions.
-  - Create an object method using dot notation and function expressions.

 ### Terminology
 Object